Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Which class(es) utilize the functionality of the SenseHat?
    > Your answer here
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
+Which of the senseHat's functionality does it/ they  utilise, smiley is
    > Your answer here
+   > smiley is a sensehat instance
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > Your answer here